1) The Science of Reading Is Not a Fad

-2. All Kids Benefit from Structured Literacy
+2) All Kids Benefit from Structured Literacy

-She explains that some teachers think phonics instruction isn’t necessary, but they’re referring to the roughly 40% of children who learn to read regardless of whether it’s taught badly or well.
+Some teachers think phonics instruction isn’t necessary, but they’re referring to the roughly 40% of children who learn to read regardless of whether it’s taught badly or well.
 The other 60% need explicit instruction to learn how to read, and even the 40% of children who learn to read easily benefit from explicit instruction to help them learn to spell and break down longer words.

-Kristina recommends that teachers watch this video by Stanislas Dehaene to understand how children learn to read.
+I recommend that teachers watch this video by Stanislas Dehaene to understand how children learn to read.

-3. It’s Okay to Have Made Mistakes
+3) It’s Okay to Have Made Mistakes

-4. Teaching Reading Doesn’t Have to Be Complicated
+4) Teaching Reading Doesn’t Have to Be Complicated

 Teachers love incorporating new fancy tools and methodologies into their teaching practices, but the reality is they don’t need bells and whistles and pretty stuff to teach students effectively.